geerlingguy/ansible-for-devops/README.md

 ### Chapter 6

   - [`nodejs-role`](nodejs-role/): The same playbook as the [`nodejs`](nodejs/) example, but using a role to break out the Node.js aspects into a separate `nodejs` role.
+  - [`galaxy-role-servers`](galaxy-role-servers/): A couple very short playbooks that demonstrate how easy it is to get new servers running leveraging the power of community Ansible Galaxy roles.

 ### Chapter 7